-We once sailed through the remnants of a hurricane in 20-foot seas.
+We once sailed through the remnants of a hurricane in 20-foot seas when crossing the Atlantic.
 Nearly everyone on the ship, including the crew were plagued by seasickness.
 Yet we had a cool, lower midship cabin and felt just fine!

-21) Go To This Unconventional Spot on a Cruise If You’re Feeling Queazy
+21) Go To This Unintuitive Spot on a Cruise If You’re Feeling Queazy

 22) Natural Sea Sickness Remedies That Are Free on a Cruise

 We recommend green apples and saltine crackers as natural sea sickness remedies.
 All the crew members strongly advocate these tried-and-trusted natural remedies.
 Also try ginger pills or ginger ale.

 Did you forget to pack medicine or didn’t expect to get sea sick?
 All ships sell seasickness medication at the gift shops.
 But instead, ask Guest Services, the clinic, or even your stateroom attendant for some.
 Even though it’s sold in the gift shops at outrageous prices, all cruises actually provide some sort of sea sickness medicine to you free of charge.

 We have received ginger pills on some lines.
 Other times, ships have provided Meclizine Hydrochloride (generic Bonine).
 But we recommend bringing ginger pills on board with you to use as a natural remedy.
 They’re also super cheap online, so order a bottle on Amazon before you depart and there will be no need to approach the customer service desk with a green face.